 Helping to grow the hobby of amateur radio and increasing positive public awareness of it remains among its major goals.

-Through its revised website and voluntary office, it is often the first contact for inquiries from the general public.
+Through its website and voluntary office, it is often the first contact for inquiries from the general public.
 We are the source of regularly scheduled Foundation Licence training and assessments.
+Occasionally it runs a famous Bridging Course to enable the upgrading of qualifications.
 Help is also given on deceased estates.

 The state-wide organisation maintains an extensive network of repeaters and propagation beacons, a weekly broadcast and is building a new emergency communication facility following the Black Saturday Bushfires.